Skip to content ↓

 EYFS

 In Reception, children are taught about history through, ‘Understanding the World’ which gives children the foundations for a history curriculum in year 1.
-The Early Learning Goals are delivered through the Cornerstones Curriculum Maestro units.
+The Early Learning Goals are delivered through topics.

 In EYFS, history is about developing the initial concepts of past and present, and people, culture and communities.
 Teachers are aware of the content to be delivered in subsequent year groups, and endeavour to lay down the foundations for future learning.